eitellauria/eitellauria.github.io/_pages/publications.md

 <ul>
 <li>
-<p><span style="font-weight: 400;">Data Data mining and Predictive Analytics Lead of the Open Academic Analytics Initiative (OAAI).
+<p>Data Data mining and Predictive Analytics Lead of the Open Academic Analytics Initiative (OAAI).
 The OAAI is funded through the Next Generation Learning Challenges (NGLC), a collaborative, multi-year grant program aimed at increasing college readiness and completion through applied technology.
 NGLC partners include EDUCAUSE, the League for Innovation in the Community College, the International Association for K-12 Online Learning (INACOL), and the Council of Chief State School Officers (CCSSO).
-Funding is being provided by the Bill &amp; Melinda Gates Foundation and The William and Flora Hewlett Foundation.</span><span style="font-weight: 400;">
+Funding is being provided by the Bill &amp; Melinda Gates Foundation and The William and Flora Hewlett Foundation.</p>
-</span><span style="font-weight: 400;">Overall funding: $250,000</span><span style="font-weight: 400;">
+<p>Overall funding: $250,000</p>
-</span><span style="font-weight: 400;">Funding period: 2010-2011</span></p>
+<p>Funding period: 2010-2011</p>
 </li>
 </ul>